reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-5-reactive-apis.md

 url: apache-http-client-reactive-apis
 ---

 In this article we are going to learn about reactive APIs offered by Apache HttpClient APIs.
-We are going to explore the how to reactive, full-duplex HTTP/1.1 message exchange using RxJava and Apache HttpClient.
+We are going to explore how to use reactive, full-duplex HTTP/1.1 message exchange using RxJava and Apache HttpClient.
 So get ready to learn to implement HTTP interactions with Apache HttpClient!

 ## The "Create a HTTP Client with Apache HttpClient" Series